Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Cycling tours around Thessaloniki

 Thessaloniki is an ideal city for cycling.
 Rent a bike and explore the city at your own pace.
-You can pedal along the waterfront, admiring the view of the Aegean Sea and stopping off at the parks and gardens along the way.
-If you’re a nature lover, head for the green hills to the north of the city, such as Revithia Park, for a more tranquil experience away from the urban hustle and bustle.
-A bike tour of the Ano Poli district, Thessaloniki’s oldest, will immerse you in the city’s history while you explore its cobbled streets and traditional houses.
+You can pedal along the waterfront, admiring the view of the Aegean Sea and stopping off at the parks and gardens that line the route.
+If you’re a nature lover, head for the green hills to the north of the city, like Revithia Park, for a more tranquil experience away from the urban hustle and bustle.
+A bike tour of the Ano Poli district, Thessaloniki’s oldest, will immerse you in the city’s history as you explore its cobbled streets and traditional houses.

 Hiking in the nearby mountains